 These skulls will make a festive meal for Halloween dinner served alongside a nice salad and will be a fantastic addition to a buffet at your Halloween party.

-- Keep scrolling to see the step-by-step tutorial and a video.
+- Keep scrolling to see the step-by-step instructions.

 You can purchase a Wilton 3-D Mini Skull Pan from Amazon.com or find them in craft stores. (commission earned for sales)